Professional Firefighters of Wisconsin Charitable Foundation

 Fire Fighter Support

-When those who protect and serve are in need, the Fire Fighters Foundation will be there.
+When those who protect and serve are in need, the Professional Fire Fighters of Wisconsin Charitable Foundation will be there.

-Fire fighters work in the heart of every community every day to keep those they serve safe.
-When Wisconsin’s fire fighters are facing physical or mental health issues, personal tragedy or loss, or other challenges, it is our duty – and our honor – to help our brothers, sisters, families and communities in need.
-Fire fighter support programs include, but are not limited to: Disaster Assistance, Wisconsin State Fire Fighter’s Memorial Support and Professional Fire Fighters of Wisconsin Honor Guard.
+Fire and EMS providers – whether paid or volunteer – are the heart of every Wisconsin community.
+When our fire fighters and EMS personnel are facing physical or mental health issues, personal tragedy, or other challenges, it is our duty – and our honor – to help our brothers, sisters, their families, and their communities in times of need.
+Programs provided by the Charitable Foundation include Mental Health Peer Support, Individual Disaster Assistance, and the Professional Fire Fighters of Wisconsin State Honor Guard.
+We are also proud supporters of the Wisconsin Fire & EMS Memorial located in Wisconsin Rapids.

 Disaster Assistance